-- The maximum number of ACLs is 256. - The maximum number of rules per system is 512 rules. - ◆ An ACL can have up to 128 rules.
-However, due to resource restrictions, the average number of rules bound to the ports should not exceed 20. - The maximum number of rules that can be bound to the ports is 64 for each of the following list types: MAC ACLs, IP ACLs (including Standard and Extended ACLs), IPv6 Standard ACLs, and IPv6 Extended ACLs.
+- ACLs only filter ingress packets or frames. - ◆ The maximum number of ACLs is 256. - The maximum number of rules per system is 512 rules. - An ACL can have up to 128 rules. - The number of ACLs that can be bound to the switch ports is limited to the following: - 128 MAC ACLs I. - 128 IP ACLs (including Standard and Extended ACLs) - 64 IPv6 (Standard ACLs, and IPv6 Extended ACLs)

-The maximum number of rules (Access Control Entries, or ACEs) stated above is the worst case scenario.
+The maximum number of rules (Access Control Entries, or ACEs) stated is the worst case scenario.
 In practice, the switch compresses the ACEs in TCAM (a hardware table used to store ACEs), but the actual maximum number of ACEs possible depends on too many factors to be precisely determined.
 It depends on the amount of hardware resources reserved at runtime for this purpose.

 Auto ACE Compression is a software feature used to compress all the ACEs of an ACL to utilize hardware resources more efficiency.
 Without compression, one ACE would occupy a fixed number of entries in TCAM.
-So if one ACL includes 25 ACEs, the ACL would need (25 n) entries in TCAM, where "n" is the fixed number of TCAM entries needed for one ACE.
+So if one ACL includes 25 ACEs, the ACL would need (25 \ n) entries in TCAM, where "n" is the fixed number of TCAM entries needed for one ACE.
 When compression is employed, before writing the ACE into TCAM, the software compresses the ACEs to reduce the number of required TCAM entries.
 For example, one ACL may include 128 ACEs which classify a continuous IP address range like 192.168.1.0~255.
-If compression is disabled, the ACL would occupy (128n) entries of TCAM, using up nearly all of the hardware resources.
+If compression is disabled, the ACL would occupy (128\n) entries of TCAM, using up nearly all of the hardware resources.
 When using compression, the 128 ACEs are compressed into one ACE classifying the IP address as 192.168.1.0/24, which requires only "n" entries in TCAM.
 The above example is an ideal case for compression.
 The worst case would be if no any ACE can be compressed, in which case the used number of TCAM entries would be the same as without compression.
 It would also require more time to process the ACEs.

-If no matches are found down to the end of the list, the traffic is denied.
-For this reason, frequently hit entries should be placed at the top of the list.
-There is an implied deny for traffic that is not explicitly permitted.
-Also, note that a single-entry ACL with only one deny entry has the effect of denying all traffic.
-You should therefore use at least one permit statement in an ACL or all traffic will be blocked.
+• If no matches are found down to the end of the list, the traffic will be permitted.
+Frequently hit entries should ideally be placed at the top of the list to reduce the number of checks needed.
 Because the switch stops testing after the first match, the order of the conditions is critical.
-If no conditions match, the packet will be denied.
+If no conditions match, the packet will be permitted.